forgefed/forgefed/README.md

     [(click here to comment on RFC #1)][RFC-1]

-2. all example workflows above are entirely autonomous - ie. regardless of which user initialtes an event or, which client is used, or which project is the source or target - the initialting user's home server mediates every interaction - all instances have full authority over their own data and zero authority over data onother instances
+2. all example workflows above are entirely autonomous - ie. regardless of which user initialtes an event or, which client is used, or which project is the source or target - the initialting user's home-server mediates every interaction - all instances have full authority over their own data and zero authority over data onother instances

     [(click here to comment on RFC #2)][RFC-2]

-3. all example workflows above are entirely symetrical - ie. every occurance of 'fred' and 'fred's home server' could be replaced with 'barney' and 'barney's home server' with no loss of generality - no server has any more or less capability than or authority over any other
+3. all example workflows above are entirely symetrical - ie. every occurance of 'fred' and 'fred's home-server' could be replaced with 'barney' and 'barney's home-server' with no loss of generality - no server has any more or less capability than or authority over any other

     [(click here to comment on RFC #3)][RFC-3]

-4. the "user forks a foreign repo" scenario above is a streamlined version of the one originally suggested that had fred press the "login" button on the foreign site - that immediately would be a source of confusion - no one will press the 'login' on a site where they know they have no credentials - it then had fred being redirected to a dummy page on his homeserver 'fred.org/remotes/barney.com/barney/barney-made-this' where he could then press the 'fork' button - that seems like a unnecessary redirect to an unnecessary page which represents data that the home server does not yet have - the user should be able to simply press the 'fork' button on the foreign site and be redirected immediately to the newly created fork on the home server (guarded by the pass-through login check)
+4. the "user forks a foreign repo" scenario above is a streamlined version of the one originally suggested that had fred press the "login" button on the foreign site - that immediately would be a source of confusion - no one will press the 'login' on a site where they know they have no credentials - it then had fred being redirected to a dummy page on his homeserver 'fred.org/remotes/barney.com/barney/barney-made-this' where he could then press the 'fork' button - that seems like a unnecessary redirect to an unnecessary page which represents data that the home-server does not yet have - the user should be able to simply press the 'fork' button on the foreign site and be redirected immediately to the newly created fork on the home-server (guarded by the pass-through login check)

     [(click here to comment on RFC #4)][RFC-4]